Adopted by the 59th WMA General Assembly, Seoul, Korea, October 2008, and

-The majority of the existing human infectious diseases, including the bioterrorist agents, are zoonoses.
+The majority of the existing human infectious diseases, including the bioterrorism agents, are zoonoses.
 Zoonoses can, by definition, infect both animals and humans.
 By their very nature, the fields of human medicine and veterinary medicine are complementary and synergistic in confronting, controlling and preventing zoonotic diseases from infecting across species.

 Collaboration and communication between human medicine and veterinary medicine have been limited in recent decades, yet the challenges of the 21st Century demand that these two professions work together in times when there is an increased risk of zoonotic diseases due to globalization and climate change, in addition to changes in human behavior.